Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: Subsonic turbulence

 with $0\le {\mathcal F} \le 1$ and $\bar {\mathcal B}_{ab}=\frac{1}{2}({\mathcal B}_{a}+{\mathcal B}_{b})$.
-The clamp reflects our goal of a general-purpose dissipation scheme: a floor value $\mathcal F =1$ recovers the scheme used in previous tests.
-Allowing ${\mathcal F}\rightarrow 0$ yields excellent results in the subsonic turbulence, but at the cost of effectively disabling AV in shear-dominated regions adjacent to shocks or in mixed regimes.
-We adopt the compromise of $\mathcal F =0.5$: AV is sufficiently attenuated for subsonic turbulence, yet does not vanish in, e.g., shock-dominated flows.
+The clamp reflects our goal of a general-purpose dissipation scheme: a floor value of $\mathcal F =1$ recovers the scheme used in previous tests.
+Allowing ${\mathcal F}\rightarrow 0$ yields excellent results in subsonic turbulence, but at the cost of effectively disabling AV in shear-dominated regions adjacent to shocks or in mixed regimes.
+We adopted the compromise of $\mathcal F =0.5$: AV is sufficiently attenuated for subsonic turbulence, yet does not vanish in, for instance, shock-dominated flows.
 According to Table~\ref{tab:table_cases_1}, this approach produces good results in all tests considered in this work.

 Our metric to rank the turbulence models is to measure the location of the bottleneck peak ($k_{max}$) in the compensated velocity power spectrum.
 The works of \cite{val16} and \cite{cabezon2025} showed that SPH can reproduce both the inertial range and the bottleneck effect, provided that accurate gradients and sensitive AV control are used jointly.
 Therefore, given such a modern SPH implementation and a determined resolution, $k_{max}$ becomes a proxy for effective dissipation: without amplitude control of the AV, dissipation acts earlier (lower $k$) and the bottleneck intrudes sooner, effectively reducing the inertial range.
 Hence, a larger $k_{max}$ indicates a potential better model in this context.